vuepress-theme-hope/vuepress-theme-hope/docs/sass-palette/src/guide.md

 We are using `additionalData` options to let `${id}-config` module aviable in your styles, but this has some limitations.

-`addtionalData` only works on scss entry, so `${id}-config` is available only in :
+`additionalData` only works on Scss entry, so `${id}-config` is available only in :

 - `<style lang="scss">` block in component files
-- scss files imported by script files directly (e.g.: `import "./a-scss-file.scss"` in client app enhance file).
+- Scss files imported by script files directly (e.g.: `import "./a-scss-file.scss"` in client app enhance file).

-If the scss file is not imported directly, but is imported through `@use` or `@import` api, the module won’t be available.
+If the Scss file is not imported directly, but is imported through `@use` or `@import` api, the module won’t be available.
 So that in this case, you should import the module yourself using `@use "@sass-palette/${id}-config";`.

 ### Preserved config name